MSUSEL/msusel-pattern-behavior/README.md

 4) install srcML, a tool that decorates source code with xml, built by Collard and Maletic. srcML can be found [here](http://www.srcml.org/).
 If using Windows on a 64-bit machine, the executable for srcML is located in the resources/ directory.
 Make sure you include srcML on your system's PATH.
-5) Set the configs and run Main.java (will eventually be packaged as a jar).
+5) Set the configs and run the command 'mvnw.cmd package', with maven installed of course.
+This will package the project as a jar.
+Run the jar as 'java -jar pattern-analysis-1.0-SNAPSHOT-jar-with-dependencies.jar'